Trenoith History, Family Crest & Coats of Arms

 More information is included under the topic Early Trenoith Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Trenoith family to the New World and Oceana
+Migration of the Trenoith family

 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Trenoith or a variant listed above: William Trenoth who landed in North America in 1713.